I grew up in a small town in northeastern South Dakota, surrounded by animals on my parents’ farm.

 It started slowly, by doing things like using MSM for arthritis instead of NSAID’s (non-steroidal anti-inflammatory drugs).

 I had great success with that and gradually discovered a whole host of other natural treatments that worked with high effectiveness and had little to no side effects.

-A few years ago, I spoke at the International Veterinary Acupuncture Society’s meeting in Framingham, MA.
+A few years ago, I spoke at the International Veterinary Acupuncture Society’s meeting in Framingham, Massachusetts.

 It was such a fantastic time visiting with other holistic veterinarians!

-One of them asked me how long I had been in practice before I started incorporating holistic therapies, and I replied it was 15 years.
+One of them asked me how long I had been in practice before I started incorporating holistic therapies and I replied it had been 15 years.

-He told me that he'd talked with a large number of holistic / integrative veterinarians and that was the average time they all had converted as well.
+He told me that he'd talked with a large number of holistic / integrative veterinarians and that seemed to be the average amount of time before they'd all converted as well.

 We talked at length on why we changed the way we practiced and our reasons were remarkably similar.

 After about 15 years of practicing conventional medicine and learning its pros / cons, we were all coming to an epiphany and asking the same question.